Dyscalculia Awareness in the Medical Community

 My social worker friend noticed that the new mom was having trouble with measurements surrounding feeding.
 The mother was unable to tell the doctors how many ounces of formula she had mixed or how much the baby had taken, and she couldn’t tell what time, even an estimation, of when the baby had fed.

 Normally in a situation like this, someone may assume that the mother is irresponsible, uncaring, or unfit to care for her infant.
 However, my friend made a connection that would not normally be made; she suspected that the young mom may be dyscalculic.
 The symptoms all matched.
-She also knew that dyscalculia was not something that only impacts school age children, but it persists through adulthood especially if not met with awareness and assistance.
+She also knew that dyscalculia was not something that only impacts school age children, but it persists through adulthood.

 I thought back to my own experience of being in the hospital when my girls were infants.
 Looking through the lens of how it would be for someone who had dyscalculia but was unaware of it, I could see all sorts of complicated situations in the hospital setting.